Skip to content Skip to footer

 Personal injury farming

-The new figures show that 27 people lost their lives on farms in 2023/2024, including two children, and that while agriculture only accounts for 1% of the working population, 20% of all workplace deaths are in this sector.
+These figures show that 27 people lost their lives on farms in 2023/2024, including two children, and that while agriculture only accounts for 1% of the working population, 20% of all workplace deaths are in this sector.

 “Farming is undoubtedly a dangerous profession and of course, accidents are going to happen.

 “But that aside, incidents are happening too frequently.
 For more than a decade, the Farm Safety Foundation, also known as Yellow Wellies, has been running its Farm Safety Week campaign to ensure farms are a safer place to live and to work on.
-These initiatives are incredibly important to reduce accidents across the agriculture industry, but more needs to be done.
+These initiatives are incredibly important to reduce accidents at work across the agriculture industry, but more needs to be done.

 “It is concerning that the HSE has decided to put a stop to farm safety inspections, a decision which is likely to increase risks to the health and safety of workers in the farming sector.
-Whilst they will continue to investigate serious accidents or deaths, the halting of safety inspections, training and events could lead to an increase in serious injuries and lost lives.
+Whilst they will continue to investigate serious accidents or fatal injuries, the halting of safety inspections, training and events could lead to an increase in serious injuries and lost lives.

 “We need the HSE to work collaboratively with farmers to improve standards and prevent accidents occurring.”